Saddle Rock, New York: United States Senate

 Like the rest of New York, Saddle Rock is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2016 U.S. presidential election, the majority of Saddle Rock voters voted for Donald Trump (R).

 Education

 School district

 Saddle Rock is located entirely within the boundaries of the Great Neck Union Free School District.
 As such, all children who reside within the village and attend public schools go to Great Neck's schools.

 Library district

-Saddle Rock is located within the boundaries of the Great Neck Library District.
+Saddle Rock is located within the boundaries of the Great Neck Library District, which is served by the Great Neck Public Library.